Basement Moisture Management

 Fortress Builders helps homeowners in Davis and Weber Counties finish basements with confidence by addressing water, air, and humidity before the drywall and flooring go in.
 Because in a basement, moisture management isn’t a “nice-to-have.”
 It’s the foundation of the entire remodel.

-Why moisture control is the foundation of every basement remodel
+Moisture control is the foundation of every basement remodel.

 Basements behave differently than the rest of the house.
 They’re below grade, closer to soil moisture, and often have more temperature swings—especially through Utah seasons.